-Most states require that an individual intending to become an architect hold an accredited degree.
-Two types of degrees are accredited by the National Architectural Accrediting Board (NAAB): (1) the Bachelor of Architecture, which requires a minimum of five years of architectural study (this degree is not offered at the University of Washington), and (2) the Master of Architecture, which requires a minimum of three years of study following an unrelated bachelor's degree or two years following a related pre-professional bachelor's degree.
+Most states require that an individual intending to become an architect hold an architecture degree accredited by the National Architectural Accrediting Board (NAAB).
+The NAAB accredits three types of degrees: (1) the Bachelor of Architecture (BArch), which requires a minimum of five years of architectural study (this degree is not offered at the University of Washington), (2) the Master of Architecture (MArch), which requires a minimum of three years of study following an unrelated bachelor's degree or two years following a related pre-professional bachelor's degree, and (3) the Doctor of Architecture (this degree is not offered at the University of Washington).
 These professional degrees are structured to educate those who aspire to registration and licensure to practice as architects.

-Architectural education at the University of Washington requires a minimum of six years of higher education to attain the first professional degree, the Master of Architecture.
-The curriculum is divided into three two-year segments of coursework with a pre-professional Bachelor of Arts degree (with a major in Architectural Studies) awarded at the completion of the second two-year segment.
+Architectural education at the University of Washington requires a minimum of six or seven years of higher education to attain the first professional degree, the Master of Architecture.
+The curriculum is divided into three two-year segments of coursework with a pre-professional Bachelor of Arts degree (with a major in architectural design) awarded at the completion of the second two-year segment.
 The professional degree, Master of Architecture, is awarded only upon completion of the third segment.
-(Students with bachelor’s degrees in unrelated fields take an additional year of coursework.)
+(Students with the Bachelor of Arts in Architecture or bachelor’s degrees in unrelated fields take an additional year of coursework).

 Graduate Program Coordinator